Who Can Apply to the On To the Future Program

 - Submit Your Application.
 Your application will not be complete and submitted until your

 recommendation has been received.
-You can log into your account and check to see whether your recommendation has
+You can log into your account and check the status of your materials up until

-been received.
-If you have questions about whether your completed application was received, please email the
+submitted.
+If you would like a confirmation that your application was received, please email the

-The application for the 2019 Annual Meeting in Phoenix, Arizona is now open.
+The application for the 2019 Annual Meeting in Phoenix, Arizona is now closed.

 Visit the OTF Frequently Asked Questions page to learn more.
 If you still have